rsmith-nl/nctools/README.rst

 the C-200MT controller software.

 Most programs use the ``nctools`` modules.
-The dxfreader submodule can extract LINE, ARC, CIRCLE and POLYLINE entities from a DXF file.
+The dxfreader submodule can extract LINE, ARC, CIRCLE and (LW)POLYLINE entities from a DXF file.
 Note that it does *not* handle other entities like BLOCK.
 The module _assumes_ that the units in the file are millimeters.
 It writes nc code in centi-inches.